Facing criminal charges can be a stressful and frightening ordeal. It’s normal to worry about your future and your family.

-The one question you shouldn’t have to worry about is finding a criminal attorney to represent you in court.
+The one question you shouldn’t have to worry about is finding a criminal defense attorney to represent you in court.
 The Northeastern Pennsylvania criminal defense attorneys at Mazzoni Karam Petorak & Valvano understand the concern you and your family are feeling at this time.
 Our lawyers have spent decades fighting for our clients throughout Lackawanna, Luzerne, Wayne, and surrounding counties.

 Do I Need a Criminal Defense Attorney?